Paris Hilton to release new album, executive produced by Sia

 Speaking about working with Aoki, she added, “He’s so dope.
 We’ve been friends for 20 years.
 I love him so much.”

-Details on the title and release date of Hilton’s album remain unannounced, however, ‘Lighter’ will appear on Aoki’s upcoming 10th studio album ‘HiROQUEST: Double Helix’, which arrives on November 17.
+Details on the title and release date of Hilton’s album remain unannounced, however, ‘Lighter’ will appear on Aoki’s upcoming eighth studio album ‘HiROQUEST: Double Helix’, which arrives on November 17.
 Pre-order it here.

 Earlier this month, news also broke that Hilton’s memoir is to be adapted into a television series.